MSCHF: Releases and legal issues

 The group announces the availability of their work in numbered "drops".
+The below is not an exhaustive listing of all of MSCHF's works.

-In May 2018 MSCHF released its first work, titled The Persistence of Chaos.
-The work was a single 2008 Windows laptop loaded with six malware programs.
-The programs included were those that had purportedly caused nearly $100 billion in damage to the global economy.
+In May 2019, MSCHF released its first work, The Persistence of Chaos, in collaboration with Guo O Dong.
+It is a single 2008 Windows laptop loaded with six malware programs.
+The programs included caused an estimated in damage to the global economy.
+It sold for $1.34 million.

-On July 9th, 2018, MSCHF began releasing a series called "man eating food" on YouTube through two channels, "man eating food" and "temp".
-It started with a post on Reddit by a user under the name BenRosen with a YouTube video linked titled "mayonnaise".
-The food ranged from string cheese to dog food, all eaten by a man named Eric.
-The last video released was "Jim Carrey" on April 3, 2019.
-This was listed as the second drop by MSCHF on their website.

-Next, MSCHF released their 3rd drop, titled Times Newer Roman.
-It is like Times New Roman except it is 5–10% wider, significantly reducing the word count you need to hit a specific number of pages.
-Times Newer Roman is actually an edited version of another open-source font called Nimbus Roman No. 9 L. It is available to download for free at their website.

-Drop #7 titled Jesus Shoes were on sale for $1425 and listed for sale on the website StockX for $4000.
-MSCHF bought Nike Air Max 97s at their regular price but added Jesus on a crucifix as well as sourcing holy water from the Jordan River.
+In October 2019, in a drop titled Jesus Shoes, MSCHF bought a pair of Nike Air Max 97s at their regular price.
+They attached a shoelace charm of Jesus on a crucifix, and added holy water sourced from the Jordan River to the soles so that the wearer could "walk on water".
+They sold for $1,425.

-Bull and Moon (Drop #8) is a astrological investing app that uses a proprietary financial astrological algorithm.

-A November 2019 release called Puff the Squeaky Chicken (drop #10) consisted of a rubber chicken that was also a functional bong.
+A November 2019 release called Puff the Squeaky Chicken consisted of a rubber chicken that was also a functional bong.

-In 2020, the group released a dog collar called Cuss Collar (drop #15) that turns a dog's barking into spoken swear words.
+In 2020, MSCHF released a dog collar called Cuss Collar.
+It turns barking into spoken swear words.

-An April 2020 release called Severed Spots (drop #20) involved the purchase of a US$30,000 Damien Hirst spot print.
-After purchasing the work, MSCHF cut the individual spots out of the print, selling them for $480 each.
-A second work consisting of the leftover paper, titled 88 Holes, sold for US$261,400.
+In April 2020, for the drop Severed Spots, MSCHF bought a $30,000 Damien Hirst spot print titled L-Isoleucine T-Butyl Ester.
+They then cut the individual spots out of the print, retitled each one 88 Spots, and sold them for $480 each.
+A second work consisting of the leftover paper, 88 Holes, sold for $261,400 in an online auction.

-In June 2020, MSCHF and MrBeast released a one-time multiplayer mobile game titled "Finger on the App" (drop #24).
-In the game, players touch their phone screen and the last person to remove their finger from the screen wins $25,000.
-Four people ended up winning $20,000 each after keeping their finger on the app for over 70 hours.
-The game was reportedly so successful that a sequel titled "Finger on the App 2" was released in March 2021, featuring a grand prize of $100,000.
-The winner kept their finger on the phone screen for around 51 hours; the second-place finisher also received a prize of $20,000.
+In June 2020, MSCHF and MrBeast released a one-time multiplayer mobile game titled Finger on the App.
+Players touched their phone screen, and the last person to remove their finger from the screen won $25,000.
+Four people ended up winning $20,000 each after keeping their finger on the app for 70 hours.
+A sequel titled "Finger on the App 2" was released in March 2021, featuring a grand prize of $100,000.
+The winner kept their finger on the phone screen for around 51 hours; the second-place finisher received a prize of $20,000.